 Welcome

-A well-insulated home is warmer in winter, cooler in summer, healthier to live in, cheaper to run and more environmentally friendly.
+A well-insulated home is warmer in winter, cooler in summer, healthier, cheaper to heat and more environmentally friendly.

-This site aims to provide unbiased and plain-English advice on how to plan and carry out insulation and other energy-saving projects, with a focus on cost-effectiveness.
+This site provides unbiased and plain-English advice on how to plan and install insulation and other energy-saving projects.
 If you’d prefer us to do the hard work for you, we offer energy efficiency surveys and personalised advice.
 Please see Services and Contact for more details.

 Start from the top of this list to prioritise the steps in insulating your home.
 Follow the links for more information on each topic.